clojure-finance/clojask/README.md

 - **Parallel**

   Most operations could be executed into multiple threads or even machines.
-See the principle in [Onyx](http://www.onyxplatform.org/).
+See the principle in [Onyx](https://github.com/clojure-finance/onyx), a maintained fork of the original project.

 - **Lazy Operations**